Gears of War: Gears of War: E-Day

+Post-Locust War

 Following the end of the Locust War, the humans of Sera reform the COG, led by First Minister Anya Stroud, wife of Marcus Fenix.
 With the assistance of robotic DeeBees created by Baird, the COG builds New Ephyra and other walled cities known as Settlements.
 Anya gives birth to Marcus' son, James Dominic "JD" Fenix.
 Anya dies from complications during pregnancy, and the COG becomes more authoritarian under First Minister Mina Jinn - prompting many civilians to abandon the COG and live off the land, known as Outsiders.
 After joining the military, both JD and Delmont "Del" Walker are forced to execute civilians during a protest in Settlement 2, prompting them to leave the COG and becoming Outsiders.
 They join the village of Fort Umson, led by Reyna Diaz and her brother-in-law, Oscar.
 Reyna's daughter, Kait, becomes close with JD and Del.

+Gears of War 4

 Gears of War 4 takes place 25 years after human victory.
 Fort Umson is ambushed by creatures called the Swarm.
 Reyna and the other villagers are captured.
 With JD, Kait, and Del left - they recruit Marcus to save their people.
 The COG pursues the group after erroneously believing they are behind a string of kidnappings.
 The four reach a Locust burial site where they learn the Imulsion countermeasure caused the Locust to evolve into the Swarm and have been capturing humans to transform them into soldiers for their new army.
 The group receives assistance from Baird and Cole as they battle their way to the Swarm's hive, but discover Reyna has been forcefully integrated in their network.
 Kait separates and euthanizes her mother upon her request.
 Kait is given the necklace that belonged to Reyna's mother, which bears the symbol of the Locust Horde.